 To be successful in today’s omnichannel world, UXD beyond visual design for enterprises is a critical success factor.
-Throughout the 1990’s and into the early part of the 21st century, visual design became one of the driving design decisions when it came to user experience.
-UI was unintuitive, flashy interfaces were preferred over functional ones, and it almost felt as if the entire body of design professionals were obsessed with pushing the limits of the hardware in an attempt to “future proof” their designs without any consideration of speed.
+Throughout the 1990’s and into the early part of the 21st century, visual design became one of the driving design decisions when it came to the user experience.
+UI was unintuitive, flashy interfaces were the preference over practical ones, and it almost felt as if the entire body of design professionals were obsessed with pushing the limits of the hardware in an attempt to “future proof” their designs without any consideration of speed.
 Thankfully, the wild west days are over, as design theory became more solidified.
 UXD beyond visual design is not a choice, but a strategic imperative.

 The broadening of UXD has created a much sharper vision of what goes into designing systems beyond simple visual design decisions.

 The expansion of UXD has created a much more intelligent view of what goes into designing systems beyond simple visual design decisions.
 We all know white space and font choices are important.
 We are aware that visually simple designs that draw the users attention to content are more important than flashiness.
 However, beyond that, what are some of the other elements of UXD that go beyond visual design in an enterprise setting?